Torque3DResources/objectiveModule/README.md

 > return: The value of the given field or "" if undefined.

 ## Namespaces, inheritance, and callbacks
-T3D uses a unique, flexible namespace archetecture for scripting using the following precidence rules First, it looks for a specific objectName::callback Second it will attempt to find an %object.class callback Third it will attempt to find an %object.superClass callback Failing that it will attempt to go through the source inheritance chain to find a more general namespace method definition
+T3D uses a unique, flexible namespace archetecture for scripting using the following precidence rules:

+- First, it looks for a specific objectName::callback
+- Second it will attempt to find an %object.class callback
+- Third it will attempt to find an %object.superClass callback

+Failing that it will attempt to go through the source inheritance chain to find a more general namespace method definition

 # Classes